spatie/laravel-event-sourcing/docs/advanced-usage/using-your-own-event-serializer.md

 weight: 8
 ---

-Events will be serialized by the `Spatie\EventProjector\EventSerializers\JsonEventSerializer`.
+Events will be serialized by the `Spatie\EventSourcing\EventSerializers\JsonEventSerializer`.
 Like the name implies, this class can serialize an event to json so it can be easily stored in a `json` column in the database.

-You can specify your own serializer by creating a class that implements `Spatie\EventProjector\EventSerializers\EventSerializer` and specifying the class in the `event_serializer` key of the `event-projector.php` config file.
+You can specify your own serializer by creating a class that implements `Spatie\EventSourcing\EventSerializers\EventSerializer` and specifying the class in the `event_serializer` key of the `event-sourcing.php` config file.

 This is the content of the `EventSerializer` interface:

 ```
-namespace Spatie\EventProjector\EventSerializers;
+namespace Spatie\EventSourcing\EventSerializers;

-use Spatie\EventProjector\ShouldBeStored;
+use Spatie\EventSourcing\ShouldBeStored;

 interface EventSerializer
 {